 The result of this appeal is final only after the time expires for further administrative review, usually seventy-five (75) days after entry of the Initial Decision and Order if no party has appealed.

-Entered this / 9 day of September 2019.
+Entered this day of September 2019.

-Jerome Cochran, Administrative Judge
+Jerome Cochran, Administrative Judge Tennessee Department of State

 William R. Snodgrass Tennessee Tower 312 Rosa L. Parks Ave., 8th Floor